anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 - Make sure your models are fair
     - Group fairness, equal accuracy
-- Bias in human labeled and/or collected data
+- Bias in human-labeled and/or collected data
 - ML Models can amplify biases

 #### Reducing bias: Design fair labeling systems